Carson Wentz chokes, Jalen Hurts dominates in Eagles revenge game

 Wentz’s meltdown was a slow-motion car crash.

 Wentz played horrific football through 12 starts in 2020.
 He got benched for Hurts, a rookie, midway through Game 12, and not only did he sulk for the rest of the season, he also plotted his trade demand — on the sideline, during the game in which he was benched.
 He stopped speaking with head coach Doug Pederson in the middle of the season.
-He went rogue, often calling his own plays, as the season went on.
+He had gone rogue, often calling his own plays.
 He never supported Hurts before the benching, and he became distant, even as the Eagles stayed alive in the playoff hunt.
 He even leaked trade requests during the rest of that season.
 After the season, he boycotted his exit interview.
 His distaste for Pederson helped cost the coach his job just three years after Pederson — with Wentz sidelined by injury, as he so often was — won Philadelphia its first Super Bowl.

 » READ MORE: Inside Jalen Hurts’ takeover as the Eagles quarterback and an ‘awkward’ season with Carson Wentz